VoidsVictor/grass/README.md

 # Grass - Creditworthiness Evaluation System

-> **Available for Consultation:** As the developer of this system, I'm available for freelance projects implementing similar financial technology solutions for businesses.
-[Contact me](#contact) to discuss your needs.

 ## Project Overview

-Grass is an advanced financial analytics tool that addresses one of the most significant challenges in global finance: **evaluating creditworthiness for the underbanked and those without formal credit histories**.
-Using sophisticated statistical models and machine learning techniques, this system provides holistic credit evaluation that goes beyond traditional credit scores.
+Grass is an financial analytics tool that addresses one of the most significant challenges in global finance: **evaluating creditworthiness for the underbanked and those without formal credit histories**.
+Using statistical models and machine learning techniques, this system provides holistic credit evaluation that goes beyond traditional credit scores.

 ## Key Capabilities